 3.12.
-Wish for child / pregnancy: How should psoriasis patients with a wish for pregnancy in the near future or who are pregnant be managed? (under review; last update: 10/2021)
+Wish for child / pregnancy: How should psoriasis patients with a wish for pregnancy in the near future or who are pregnant be managed?

-This chapter is based on the previous chapter ^{17,18}.
-A search was conducted.
+This chapter is based on the corresponding chapter in the previous versions of the guideline ^{17,18,161}.
+A new search was conducted, details of which can be found in the individual chapter, see website.